April 24, 2020

 In GC-MS, a sample is inserted into a machine where it is heated.
 The heated sample will slowly evaporate into a gas.
 This gas can be separated into its individual components, which can then be analyzed.
 GC-MS can be a time-consuming technique.

-Although treatment trials may be lacking, many affected individuals have dramatically responded to treatment by restoring one of the missing primary bile acids to the body (bile acid replacement therapy).
+Many affected individuals have dramatically responded to treatment by restoring one of the missing primary bile acids to the body (bile acid replacement therapy).
 This therapy involves the oral administration one of the two primary bile acids, cholic acid or chenodeoxycholic acid.
 Replacement of the missing bile acids has led to improvement or normalization of liver function in individuals with specific types of BASDs.

-Cholic acid can be prescribed under a treatment use of investigational drugs or a “treatment IND.”
-A treatment IND allows the use of a drug for a patient or group of patients in whom that drug has not been approved by the Food and Drug Administration (FDA).
 Cholic acid replacement therapy has proven beneficial in treating individuals with 3-beta-hydroxy-delta-5-C27-steroid oxidoreductase deficiency; delta4-3-oxosteroid 5-beta-reductase deficiency; and alpha-methylacyl-CoA racemase deficiency.
 Most affected individuals experience a correction of all liver functions over a period of several weeks or months.

 Cholic acid replacement therapy is not effective for the treatment of oxysterol 7-alpha-hydroxylase deficiency.
 Ursodeoxycholic acid worsened the condition.
 Two infants reported in the medical literature were successfully treated by a liver transplant and one with chenodeoxycholic acid.